• Skip to primary navigation

 • Tortilla chips.
 I like to serve tortilla chips on the side and use them as a "chili scoop" instead of using a spoon.

-• Quick pickled red onions.
+• Pickled red onions.
 For a tangy crunch and bright pop of color, add a spoonful of pickled onions.

 💬 Frequently Asked Questions